dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

   `apt-rpm`, `deb-dir`, `mirrors`, `red-carpet`, `rpm-dir`, `rpm-md`, `slack-site`, `up2date-mirrors`, `urpmi`, `yast2`.
-  For ordinary RPM repositories use `rpm-md`, for ordinary APT repositories `apt-deb`. `yast2` can be used for RPM repositories for SUSE based distributions.
+  For ordinary RPM repositories use `rpm-md`, for ordinary APT repositories `apt-deb`.

-- `imageinclude`: Specify whether or not this repository should be added to the resulting image, defaults to false.
+- `imageinclude`: Specify whether this repository should be added to the resulting image, defaults to false.

 - `imageonly`: A repository with `imageonly="true"` will not be available during image build, but only in the resulting appliance.
 Defaults to false.

-- `priority`: A integer priority for all packages in this repository.
-If the exact same package is available in more than one repository, then the one with the highest priority is used.
+- `priority`: An integer priority for all packages in this repository.
+If the same package is available in more than one repository, then the one with the highest priority is used.

-- `alias`: Alias name to be used for this repository, it will appear as the repository's name in the image.
-If not specified KIWI will construct an alias from the path in the `source` child element (replacing each `/` with a `_`).
+- `alias`: Name to be used for this repository, it will appear as the repository's name in the image, which is visible via ``zypper repos`` or ``dnf repolist``.
+KIWI will construct an alias from the path in the `source` child element (replacing each `/` with a `_`), if no value is given.

 - `repository_gpgcheck`: Specify whether or not this specific repository is configured to to run repository signature validation.
 If not set, the